We discuss fresh leaf substitutes to grape leaf and store-bought options and ways to ensure you get crispy pickles every time.

 Choose only the freshest and the very best cucumbers you can find for your fermentation.
 If any one of them is looking a little lackluster they may cause damage to the whole lot.
 The old adage, “One rotten apple spoils the whole barrel” really rings true as far as lacto-fermentation is concerned.

 In addition to the above, you have to make sure that the cucumbers are not waxed.
 Please check with your greengrocer to be sure.
 If they are, it will be difficult for the brine to penetrate and turn your cukes into crunchy ones.
+However, there are ways to pickle waxed cucumbers, just have a look here.

 2. Cutting Off The Blossom End Of The Cucumber